chussenot/laborg/README.md

 # laborg

-git*LAB ORG*anize the groups!
+ORG*anize the groups!

-`laborg` is CLI to manage the first groups of a given GitLab with a local state file.
+`laborg` is CLI to manage the first groups of:

+* GitLab
+* Artifactory

 ## Installation